tcrundall/python-project-template/README.md

 ruff format
 ```

 Ruff settings can be specified in `pyproject.toml`.
+See below for how to configure git to auto run
+linting when committing.

 ## Type hints